subinay108/Data-analytics-and-reporting-lab/README.md

 1. WAPP to implement a Bar Chart
 2. WAPP to implement a Scatter Plot
 3. WAPP to implement a Line Chart

+## Lab-9
+1. Write a python program to demonstrate various type of data cleaning operation using data exploration and imputation

+## Lab-10
+1. Write a python code to visualize Time Series Data using Seaborn